gabidiac11/programare-avansata/PA_1/README.md

     }
 ````

-The functionality around the connected components is based around this implementation of depth first search algorithm.
+The functionality around the connected components is based on this implementation of the depth-first search algorithm.

 ````java
     /**